 It’s worth taking some time to uncover the things that differentiate a manager from a leader.
 After all, some people who are leaders might not make the best managers, and vice versa.
 But if you’re determined to be both, you can hone your skills to manage and lead more effectively.

 Take a look at the information below on managers vs. leaders to figure out which one you are, and to gain a clearer picture of what you might need to do to advance your career.

 10 Common Risk Mistakes to Avoid on Projects, Part One

 Do you want to control your projects instead of having them control you?
 One of the main ways to do that is by strategically managing risk.
 But if you aren’t taking the right approach to risk management, you won’t be taking full advantage of what this technique has to offer, and you might even end up doing more harm than good.
 So, to help you along, we’ve compiled a list of 10 common risk mistakes that you should aim to avoid on every project.

 To get started, and to help you improve your risk management strategy, here’s a list of five of the ten common risk management mistakes, along with Tricks of the Trade® on how to avoid them.

 This is the second part of our guide to 10 of the most common risk mistakes that you should try your best to avoid on projects.

-Before moving forward, be sure to read the first 5 Common Risk Mistakes.
+Before moving forward, be sure to read the first 5 Common Risk Mistakes to Avoid on Projects – Part One.
 Then, when you’re ready, check out the remaining five mistakes that can hinder your ability to tackle a project successfully, along with tips that will help you manage risk more effectively.